Article

 Do you require partial payment in advance?
 Do you offer a one-month turnaround, or perhaps three months?

-A consistently high DSO - above industry averages - suggests your processes are inefficient and you’re taking too long to get paid.
+A consistently high DSO - above industry averages - suggests your processes are inefficient and it’s taking too long to receive payments.

 Whether that’s high or not depends on your industry and your own expectations.
 But shortening it can’t hurt.

-Note: Individual months or seasons can skew your DSO in the short term.
+Don’t forget that individual months or seasons can skew your DSO in the short term.
 For example, if you have an excellent month of sales, you’ll naturally have more outstanding accounts receivable than usual.
 This is a good thing.
 If you can clear those within a reasonable amount of time, you’ve done well.
 But until you do, your DSO will be higher than normal.
-Strategic CFO shows why you shouldn’t overreact to outlier months.
-But you should try to understand why they occur.

 2. Days payables outstanding (DPO)

-Conversely, this is the average amount of time it takes to pay your bills.
-And how you massage and optimise this period creates real financial opportunities.
+Conversely to DSO, this is the average amount of time it takes to pay your bills.
+How you manage and optimise this period can create real financial opportunities.

-In general, you want to pay on time - but not early.
-The longer you wait to pay suppliers, the more cash you have available.
-Whereas paying early effectively reduces your working capital (because you no longer have the cash).
-So a high DPO is often good.
+In general, you want to pay on time,but not early–paying early reduces your working capital because you no longer have the cash.

 On the other hand, your DPO could be high simply because you can’t afford to pay suppliers.
-Not a happy place to be.
+This, of course, is not a good place to be.

 For some business owners, it’s safer and less stressful to pay as soon as possible.
-Push it too far and you can end up paying late fees or incurring more debt than you’re comfortable with.
+Push payments too far down the track and you can end up paying late fees or incurring more debt than you’re comfortable with.

-But if you really want to optimise working capital, the goal is a DPO longer than your DSO.
+If you want to optimise working capital, the goal is a DPO that’s higher than your DSO.

-DPO = (Average accounts payable / Trailing 12-month cost of revenue) x 365
+DPO = (average accounts payable/cost of goods sold (COGS)) x 365

-To generate your £10 million in sales in the past 12 months, you needed to spend £5 million overall.
-(COGS = £5 million for the past 12 months).
+To generate your £10 million in sales in the past 12 months, you needed to spend £5 million overall - this is your COGS.

 91 is a fairly long DPO.
 In this example, either you’ve negotiated favourable payment terms with your suppliers, or you may be struggling to pay your debts.